spearo2/spearo2.github.io/_posts/2022-07-15-[medical] Cardiac Development in Zebrafish and Human Embryonic Stem Cells Is Inhibited by Exposure to Tobacco Cigarettes and E-Cigarettes.markdown

 ## Basically saying that e-ciggarretts cannot be a safer alternative.

-In this experiment, vapors with a cartomizer fluid (just the vapor we all know).
+In this experiment, vapors with a cartomizer fluid (just the vapor we all know) are used.

 However, this does not deal with the new generation of the E-ciggarretts like Juuls and IQOS.